Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 You can run HDRP Projects on Xbox One, PS4, and compute Shader compatible devices for DirectX 11, DirectX 12, Metal, and Vulkan.

+### Virtual Reality

+HDRP is compatible with VR and optimized for single-pass rendering.
+For more information about Virtual Reality, see the [VR documentation](VR-in-HDRP.html).

 ### Camera-relative rendering

 Use HDRP to render distance GameObjects with large world-space coordinates in a more robust and numerically stable way than the built-in render pipeline.
 For information on how HDRP achieves this, see the [Camera-relative rendering documentation](Camera-Relative-Rendering.html).